 Why it matters

-Authorizes $6,357,674.46 for deposit into the Navajo Nation Water Resources Development Trust Fund as an adjusted interest payment.
+Authorizes $6,357,674.46 for deposit into the Navajo Nation Water Resources Development Trust Fund as an adjusted interest payment, and excludes that deposit from an existing deposit cap.

-Authorizes $7,794,297.52 for deposit into the Taos Pueblo Water Development Fund on top of amounts already provided under prior law.
+Authorizes $7,794,297.52 for deposit into the Taos Pueblo Water Development Fund, on top of the amounts the original settlement already provided.

-Authorizes $4,314,709.18 for deposit into the Aamodt Settlement Pueblos' Fund to support the pueblos' share of operating, maintaining, and replacing water facilities and the regional system.
+Authorizes $4,314,709.18 for the Aamodt Settlement Pueblos' Fund, earmarked for the pueblos' share of operating, maintaining, and replacing their water facilities and regional system.

-Directs the Treasury Secretary to waive payment of certain money that may have been owed to the United States from interest earned before September 15, 2017.
+Directs the Treasury Secretary to waive money the pueblos might otherwise owe the United States on interest earned before September 15, 2017.

-States that nothing in the bill changes earlier federal findings that required settlement conditions for the Taos and Aamodt agreements had already been satisfied.
+States that nothing in the bill reopens the earlier federal findings that the Taos and Aamodt settlement conditions had already been satisfied.

 Who benefits from S. 640?